hmccarthy1/Trip-Planner/README.md

 # Florida Springs Deep Dive
 # Description
-This project has the best Springs in Florida.
-The user can create an account to save his favorite springs, create reviews, and see other people's reviews.
-We created our own server, and we have routes to different screens like the homepage, the favorites, the login, register, and the individual spring.
+This project is intended to offer up information on the best Florida Springs to the general public.
+It includes many photos of dozens of different springs, as well as information on things such as locations and amenities.
 # Table of Contents
 - [Installation](#installation)
 - [Credits](#credits)